Miglia Quadrato

 their order of tackling the clues.

-The event takes place entirely on the
+The event took place entirely on the

-streets, footpaths, and public spaces
+streets, footpaths, and public

-of the City of London.
+spaces of the City of London.
 The

-organisers take every care to
+organisers took every

-and sensitive areas
+inhabited areas and sensitive areas

 (such as the hospital) and to ensure

-residents and other users of the City
+residents and other users of the

-are not disturbed or affected.
+City were not disturbed or

-Only publicly accessible areas are
+affected.
+Only publicly accessible

 It is noteworthy that the event was